linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 $$ i_{b e} = i_{d} \times \frac{P_{f}}{P_{0}} \times \frac{3 6 5}{3 6 0}
 $$

-# EXAMPLE 5-2 Comparison of Discount Yield, Bond Equivalent Yield, and EAR
+**Example 5-2 Comparison of Discount Yield, Bond Equivalent Yield, and EAR**

 Suppose you can purchase a  $1 million Treasury bill that is currently selling on a discount basis (i.e., with no explicit interest payments) at 98 \frac{1}{2}$  percent of its face value.
 The T-bill is 140 days from maturity (when the 1 million will be paid).
 Depending on the setting in which you are interested, any one of the following three yields or interest rates could be appropriate: